Table of Contents

 What happens next?

-Once your application has been received at the Case Processing Centre in Sydney, Nova Scotia, Citizenship and Immigration Canada officials will search the Citizenship Registration System for the requested record.
+Once your application has been received at the Case Processing Centre in Sydney, Nova Scotia, officials will search the Citizenship Registration System for the requested record.
 If the record is located, a letter will be sent to the mailing address provided by you.
 The letter will indicate when the person became a citizen, or if there is a Canadian citizenship application in process.

 If there is no record, or if no record can be located based on the information provided, a letter indicating that there is no record will be sent to the mailing address provided by you.